 Quality is a way of organizational and everyday life.
 It is a way of doing business, living and conducting one's personal affairs.
-In whatever each one person does, and in whatever situation, the task(s) must be undertaken in a quality conscious way.
+In whatever each person does, and in whatever situation, the task(s) must be undertaken in a qualityconscious way.
 Quality is driven by a person's own internal mechanisms - 'heart and soul', 'personal beliefs'.
 Belief in it can be likened to that of people who follow a religious faith.
+Companies like Toyota emphasize strongly the need for the commitment of all employees to managing and improving quality, which is an essential part of the famous Toyota Production System (Liker 2003).